hectorhuertas/.dotfiles/README.md

 * vim-go is broken.
 Dein seems hard to use, vim-plug could be easier and it's more used and supported by plugins
 * Check all the bookmarks
 * Autostart tmux session with same window group
-* Instalar nuevo alacritty (cuando hayan binarios estables, y ojala brew cask).
-Incluir terminfo.
-  * Install tmux terminfo and change the TERM variable
+* Install and use tmux custom terminfo
 * Tmux (`Prefix ?` to show predefined comands)
   * Install tmux terminfo and change the TERM variable
   * Persistent tmux sessions